 Without waiting for his brother to reply, A.J. got into his car and started the engine.
 With a brother like mine, who wants to quit smoking, thought Rick and reached for the pack for another cigarette.

-The meeting with Harry Bergman, a loan officer at Golden West Bank of California, lasted about thirty to forty minutes.
+The meeting with Harry Bergman, a loan officer at Golden West Bank of California, lasted about thirty, forty minutes.
 He was awfully nice for a banker, offering refreshments to the Simons although they had turned down the offer repeatedly.
 He made a big ceremony out of presenting them a check for their service.

 "Sheesh, I thought that guy would never let us leave," Rick grumbled as he and A.J. walked out of the bank.